Skip to main content

 • Program Official (PO): The PO is responsible for the programmatic, scientific, and/or technical aspects of assigned applications and grants.
 The PO coordinates with grants management on post-award administration.

-• Authorized Organizational Representative (AOR): The AOR, also known as Signing Official (SO) in the eRA Commons, is the designated representative of the grantee organization in matters related to the award and its administration.
+• Authorized Organizational Representative (AOR): The AOR, also known as Signing Official (SO) in the eRA Commons, is the designated representative of the recipient organization in matters related to the award and its administration.
 Their signature certifies that the applicant organization will comply and is accountable for all assurances and certifications referenced in the application.
 This individual's signature further certifies that the applicant organization will be accountable both for the appropriate use of funds awarded and for the performance of the grant-supported project or activities resulting from the application.

 • Program Director/ Principal Investigator (PD/PI): The PD/PI is the individual designated by the applicant organization to have the appropriate level of authority and responsibility to direct the project or program supported by the award.
-The PI is responsible and accountable to the grantee organization for the proper conduct of the project or program, including the submission of all required reports.
+The PI is responsible and accountable to the recipient organization for the proper conduct of the project or program, including the submission of all required reports.

 NIH encourages the PD/PI to maintain contact with the NIH program officer with respect to the scientific aspects of the project and the grants management officer concerning the business and administrative aspects of the award.